jxy-s/herpaderping/README.md

 #### Process Hollowing
-Process hollowing involves modifying the mapped section before execution begins, this involves: `map -> modify section -> execute`.
-This differs from herpaderping where there is no section modification.
-This is fairly easily caught by security products by seeing there is a modification to the intended execution path.
+Process hollowing involves modifying the mapped section before execution begins, abstractly this looks like: `map -> modify section -> execute`.
+This results in the intended execution flow of the hollowed process diverging into unintended code.
+Doppelganging might be considered a form of hollowing.
+However, hollowing, in my opinion, is closer to injection.
+In that hollowing usually involves an explicit write to the already mapped code.
+This differs from herpaderping where there are no modified sections.

 #### Process Doppelganging
 Process doppelganging is closer to herpaderping.
-Doppelganging abuses transacted file operations, this involves:
+Doppelganging abuses transacted file operations, this generally involves these steps:
 `transact -> write -> map -> rollback -> execute`.
-In this scenario, the OS will create the image section and account for transactions, so the cached image section is what you wrote to the transaction.
+In this scenario, the OS will create the image section and account for transactions, so the cached image section ends up being what you wrote to the transaction.
 The OS has patched this.
+Well, they patched the crash this caused.
-You may no longer map an image section when a file has an active transaction.
-This differs from herpaderping in that herpaderping does not rely on transacted file operations.
+Maybe they consider this a "legal" use of a transaction.
+Thankfully, Windows Defender does catch the doppelganging technique.
+Doppelganging differs from herpaderping in that herpaderping does not rely on transacted file operations.
+And Defender doesn't catch herpaderping.

 ### Comparison
 For reference, the generalized techniques: